exyLuminate/ESP/Sensor - Ultrasonic/README.md

-# 🌡️ DHT22 Temperature and Humidity Monitoring
+# 📏 Ultrasonic Distance Measurement with HC-SR04

-This project uses the DHT22 sensor to monitor temperature and humidity in real-time using an Arduino-compatible board.
+This project uses an ultrasonic sensor (e.g., HC-SR04) to measure the distance between the sensor and an object using an Arduino-compatible board.

 ---

 ## 🔧 Components Used

-- 1x DHT22 Temperature & Humidity Sensor
+- 1x HC-SR04 Ultrasonic Sensor
 - 1x Arduino (NodeMCU, ESP8266, Uno, etc.)
 - Jumper wires
 - Breadboard (optional)